ljvmiranda921/ljvmiranda921.github.io/index.md

         <p>
             I'm a Machine Learning Engineer and Core Developer for <a href="https://spacy.io">spaCy</a>, a natural language processing
             library, at <a href="https://explosion.ai">Explosion</a>.
-I'm
-            currently based in the Philippines.
+I'm currently based in Manila.
         </p>
         <p>
             In this blog, I write about my interests in machine learning,